 The Menton lemon is used by many great chefs who appreciate its flavour: Ducasse, Robuchon, and Bocuse.

-Are all lemons used in the festival from Menton?
+Do all the lemons used during the festival come from Menton?

 The lemons used in structures and floats during the festival have grown not in Menton but in Spain.